PX4/PX4-user_guide/en/flight_controller/intel_aero.md

 After setting up the PX4 development environment, follow these steps update the PX4 software:

-1. Do a full update of all software on the Aero (https://github.com/intel-aero/meta-intel-aero/wiki/Upgrade-To-Latest-Software-Release)
+1. Do a full update of all software on the vehicle (https://github.com/intel-aero/meta-intel-aero/wiki/Upgrade-To-Latest-Software-Release)
 1. Grab the [Firmware](https://github.com/PX4/Firmware)
 1. Compile with `make aerofc-v1_default`
 1. Configure the target hostname

    If your system resolves link local names you don't have to do anything and you can skip this step.
-You can test it by trying to ssh into intel-aero.local after connecting to it either via WiFi or USB:
+You can test it by trying to ssh into `intel-aero.local` after connecting to it either via WiFi or USB:

    ```
    ssh root@intel-aero.local